collerhatguy/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain the difference between Relational Databases and SQL.
+1. Explain the difference between Relational Databases and SQL. sql is a language used for creating and querying relational databases.
-2. Why do tables need a Primary Key?
+2. Why do tables need a Primary Key? the primary key is for idnetifying items in that table and must be uinque so that they can be referenced by other tables
-3. What is the name given to a table column that references the Primary Key on another table?
+3. What is the name given to a table column that references the Primary Key on another table? the foreign key
 4. What do we need in order to have a _many to many_ relationship between two tables?
+  We would need a third table that contained its own primary keys, and then foreign keys referencing both of those tables. each instance of this table would represent a conection between the other two tables